neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-summer-school/2026/brainglobe.md

 ::: {admonition} Target audience
 :class: note

+This course is designed for researchers who have acquired or expect to acquire large brain histology datasets.
-This course is designed for researchers and students interested in learning about open-source tools for analysing and visualising brain microscopy data.
+It is aimed at those interested in learning about open-source tools for analysing and visualising large microscopy datasets with a specific focus on the BrainGlobe ecosystem.
 :::

 ## Course overview